VyasRSrinivasan/AI-for-Applied-Behavioral-Analysis/README.md

 ## DISCLAIMER

 This tool is an experimental AI project inspired by Applied Behavior Analysis (ABA).
 It's designed for educational and self-reflective use ONLY.

+If you are someone else is in IMMEDIATE danger, please contact EMERGENCY SERVICES!

 It is NOT a substitute for professional therapy, diagnosis, or clinical advice.